Lecturer in Law

 Brighton Palace Pier @Brighton (UK) by Rahul Ranjan

-For over three years, he has been teaching a wide range of core and optional modules in the UK such as Criminal Law, Criminal Justice Process, Policing and Criminal Investigation, Race, Ethnicity, Crime and Justice, Constitutional and Administrative Law, Legal Theory, Social Research Methods, Research Skills, Legal Systems & Methods, Law of the European Union, and Contract Law, to UG and PG students of law and criminology.
+Since 2020, he has been teaching a wide range of core and optional modules in the UK such as Criminal Law, Criminal Justice Process, Policing and Criminal Investigation, Race, Ethnicity, Crime and Justice, Constitutional and Administrative Law, Legal Theory, Social Research Methods, Research Skills, Legal Systems & Methods, Law of the European Union, and Contract Law, to UG and PG students of law and criminology.

 He has been teaching both full-time and part-time students from diverse socio-economic, educational and professional backgrounds, including mature and working students.
 His students come from diverse socio-economic-professional communities such as Tube drivers, fund managers, librarians, PhD students, care workers, lawyers, paralegals, former and current bureaucrats, doctors, chefs, postdoctoral students, full-time parents and even grandparents.
 He loves teaching them, and in that process learning from them, and takes pride in it.